philippkraft/cmf/documentation/tutorial/CmfTutRetentioncurve.md

     grid()
 ~~~~~~~~~~~~~

-## \!VanGenuchten-Mualem curve
+## VanGenuchten-Mualem curve

 Definition from the API-documentation:
 [VanGenuchtenMualem](@ref cmf::upslope::VanGenuchtenMualem)

 The equation of the curve and the parameters are described in the
 API-documentation.
 In the following, you will create a
-\!VanGenuchten-Mualem curve with the follwing paramters in cmf:
+VanGenuchten-Mualem curve with the follwing paramters in cmf:
 ||||=Parameter =||=value =||=unit =||=Description =|| ||
 @f$K_{sat}@f$|| = || 2.5 ||@f$m/day@f$ ||Saturated conductivity ||
 || @f$\alpha@f$|| = || 0.1 ||@f$1/cm@f$ ||Inverse of water entry